-If you would like to apply as a group (maximum of 2 people), you must submit your application online at fishhunt.dfw.wa.gov or by calling 360-902-2464 before March 31.
+If you would like to apply as a group (maximum of two people) you must submit your application online at fishhunt.dfw.wa.gov.
+If you are in need of assistance with your submission, please call 360-902-2464 before March 31.

-If you only want a point for your application, you must submit your application for a point online at fishhunt.dfw.wa.gov or by calling 360-902-2462 before March 31.
+If you wish to have a point for your application and not be automatically entered into the drawing, you must submit your application for a point online at fishhunt.dfw.wa.gov.
+If you need help accessing your WILD account, please contact WDFW Licensing Customer Service staff at 360-902-2464.
+Both options must be done prior to the March 31st, 2025 deadline.